Walmart acquires outdoor retailer Moosejaw for $51 million

 The news follows Walmart’s acquisition of online footwear retailer ShoeBuy last month, which took place by way of Jet.com, a company Walmart itself purchased last summer for $3 billion.
 With the addition of Moosejaw, Walmart now operates a number of standalone brands, including also Hayneedle Inc., another Jet.com purchase, as well as Sam’s Club.

-Moosejaw recently made Internet Retailer’s 2017 “Hot 100” list, but Walmart’s interest in the retailer has a lot to do with the category it operates in and the industry relationships it brings to the table.
+Moosejaw recently made Internet Retailer’s 2017 “Hot 100” list, but Walmart’s interest in the retailer has a lot to do with the category it operates in and the industry relationships it brings to the table, in addition to its expertise in social media marketing which allowed it to attract a younger audience.

+The Moosejaw deal will give Walmart another entry point into apparel, a popular online retail category, as the retailer offers over 120,000 SKUs from more than 400 apparel brands, including Patagonia, The North Face, Marmot, Arc’Teryx and others.
+Beyond clothing and accessories, the store carries related gear for climbing, hiking, camping, snow sports, yoga, swimming and biking.

 Clothing and accessories became the largest online retail category for the first time in 2015, according to comScore, and is now an area of increased competition in the e-commerce industry.